Skip to content Skip to footer

 4. Shipping Container Carport

-The end result is a covered parking area that will keep your vehicles free of the elements while giving you easy access to your vehicles as well as ventilation and airflow.
+The end result is a covered parking area that will keep your vehicles free of the elements while giving you easy access and ventilation.
+The open concept also negates any problems with garage door mechanics and has more leeway in size for larger vehicles or equipment.

 5. The Shipping Container Barn

 Containers in this use provide security and durability, while the traditional barn structure allows for the tall, open space that is the classic image of a barn.
+Uses can range from farms and ranches to equipment storage, agricultural uses, or classic car storage.

 6. Specialized & Custom Garages